arorabharat/Leetcode/binary-tree/notes/prompt-revision.md

 17. Write a method to get a top view of a binary tree in JAVA language ?
 18. Write a method to get a top view of a binary tree using pre-order traversal in JAVA language ?
 19. Write a method to get the kth largest element in a Binary Search tree in JAVA language ?
 20. Write a recursive method to get the kth smallest element in a Binary Search tree in JAVA language ?
 Explain it time complexity and space complexity ?
+21. Write a recursive method to get the kth smallest element in a Binary Search tree in JAVA language ?
+Explain it time complexity and space complexity ?
-21. Write a recursive method to do in-order traversal of a binary tree in JAVA language and explain its time and space complexity ?
+22. Write a recursive method to do in-order traversal of a binary tree in JAVA language and explain its time and space complexity ?
+22.